igromanru/Dark-Souls-III-Cheat-Engine-Guide/README.md

 ## Introduction
 This document was insirated by [Dark Souls II and Scholar of the First Sin Cheat Engine Guide](https://gist.github.com/Atvaark/f308e1d8e00e07106452) from [Atvaark](https://github.com/Atvaark).
-I am trying to create a similar Guide for all people out there.
+~~I am trying to create a similar Guide for all people out there.
 And I want to say a big thank to all people on CE forum for working together on a great CE-Table.
 If you have a question or complaint, feel free to contact me here or on [CE-Forum](http://forum.cheatengine.org/profile.php?mode=viewprofile&u=381962).
 If you want me to add or change something in this guide, use the "Issues" system or make a "Pull-Request".
-Let us work together to create a great Guide, that will contains all nessesary information. :)
+Let us work together to create a great Guide, that will contains all nessesary information. :)~~
+Some people on CE-Forum don't support my idea, they want to keep all information in the forum.
+Some people on CE-Forum don't support my idea, they want to keep all information in the forum.
+Since I have better to do than write all existing tutorials again, I have stopped to add new stuff here.
+I will update or remove outdate information, but if you want so know more, you have to visit the [CE-Forum](http://forum.cheatengine.org/profile.php?mode=viewprofile&u=381962).

 ## General
 ### Cheat Engine